Chaetomium atrobrunneum: Growth and morphology

 Chaetomium atrobrunneum is a darkly pigmented, predominantly mycelial fungus.
 Colonies of C. atrobrunneum typically are dark grey to black in colour with a woolly appearance.
-It forms sexual fruiting structures called perithecia that are spherical to oval in shape, measuring between 70–150 µm in width when fully matured at 10 days.
+It forms sexual fruiting structures called perithecia that are spherical to oval in shape, measuring between 70 and 150 μm in width when fully matured at 10 days.
 The perithecia are covered sparsely with straight, finely-blistered, dark brown hairs that become occasionally become broadly branched with age.
 The perithecia contain asci within which are 8 ascospores that spindle-shaped, have a single sub-apical germ pore and are brown to grey in colour, although a mutant with colourless ascospores has been reported.
-The ascospores of this species are smooth-walled and measure 9–11 µm in length by 4.5–6 µm in width.
+The ascospores of this species are smooth-walled and measure 9–11 μm in length by 4.5–6 μm in width.

 Ecology and physiology

 Chaetomium atrobrunneum has been reported from rabbit dung, milled Italian rice, water-damaged building materials, concrete, plaster and wallpaper.
 Chaetomium atrobrunneum grows more slowly at 25 C than most other species of the genus, reaching a colony diameter of 16–21 mm after 7 days incubation on Cornmeal Agar (CMA).
 By contrast, its growth at higher temperatures is much more rapid than many other Chaetomium species, producing colonies of approximately 41–44 mm in diameter after 7 days incubation at 42 C on CMA.
 Chaetomium atrobrunneum is distinct from other Chaetomium species by its smaller perithecia, its ability to grow at relatively high temperatures, and the occasional presence in this taxon of perithecial hairs that branch at wide angles.

 Chaetomium atrobrunneum is strongly cellulolytic, and cellulose-containing growth media can be used to selectively cultivate this and other Chaetomium species.
 This species has also been reported to produce chaetoatrosin A, a selective inhibitor of chitin synthase II.
 This enzyme is involved in septum formation and cellular division, and its inhibition by chaetoatrosin A is thought to be the mechanism underlying the antifungal effects of C. atrobrunneum culture filtrates against several medically important fungi including Cryptococcus neoformans.